 Those that qualify for exemptions can see their property tax eliminated or reduced.
 For those that still owe property tax, one can avoid the repercussions of not paying by getting a property tax loan.

 We offer our clients an affordable, hassle-free way to ensure that your account with the local government tax office is paid in full and will work out an easy repayment plan for you.
-AFIC can provide you with a quotation within a minute by completing the form on our homepage.
-We can help you pay off your delinquent taxes, and offer you the following benefits:
+AFIC can provide you with an instant quote by completing the form on our homepage.
+For qualifying properties, we can help you pay off your delinquent taxes and offer you the following benefits:

 We pride ourselves on finding solutions to suit the unique needs of our clients.
 If you would like to discuss our property tax loans, please contact our experienced team at AFIC today.